What Is 7-hydroxymitragynine?

 If you’re looking for a strain with a high concentration of 7-hydroxymitragynine, it’s best to choose a strain like Red Malay.
 Otherwise, any red strain is a good choice.

 Some of the most potent kratom strains for pain relief include:

 7-hydroxymitragynine is known for its relaxing and calming effects, powerful sedation, and pain relief .

 Besides addiction, there are several less severe side effects that some people experience when taking 7-hydroxymitragynine in kratom.
-Kratom users’ most common complaints are dizziness, lethargy, foggy-headedness, and nausea.
+Kratom users’ most common complaints are dizziness, lethargy, heart palpitations, foggy-headedness, and nausea.

 It is worth mentioning that most people who experience these side effects are most often taking larger doses.
 Keeping your dose low is the best way to decrease the chances of experiencing any unwanted side effects.